 5. Serve Cold Refreshments.

 Set up a cold refreshments mini bar for outdoor happy hour.
-Invite a few double vaccinated guests.
+Invite a few triple-vaccinated guests.
 Serve drinks in insulated drinking glasses to keep cool.
-Serve cold snacks like tea sandwiches, devilled eggs, crostini and salad rolls.
+Serve cold snacks like tea sandwiches, devilled eggs, crostini, and salad rolls.
 For some great ideas check out realsimple "serving safe food for entertaining".

 Love the one you're with.

-As you know, hosting a big cookout or throwing a party is NOT COOL and downright dangerous.
+As you know, hosting a big cookout or throwing a party is still NOT A GOOD IDEA.